 Upper Verde River Wildlife Area

-Big game species include mule deer and javelina.
-Elk are rare, but have recently been observed in the area.
-Pronghorn, in low numbers, use the pinyon-juniper uplands that adjoin the upper Verde River.
-It is likely that mountain lion, occupy the riparian corridor and rugged side drainages.
+Mammals: Big game species include mule deer and javelina.
+Elk and black bear use is infrequent, but have recently been observed in the area.
+Pronghorn, in low numbers, use the pinyon-juniper uplands that adjoin the Upper Verde River.
+Mountain lion occupy the riparian corridor and rugged side drainage.

-Common furbearers that inhabit the area include striped skunk, badger, beaver, coyote, gray fox, and bobcat.
+Common predators and furbearers that inhabit the area include striped skunk, badger, beaver, coyote, gray fox, and bobcat.

 Fish: Non-native fish found in surveys include yellow bullhead, red shiner, common carp, mosquitofish, green sunfish, and smallmouth bass.
 Native fish encountered during the same survey included Sonora sucker, desert sucker, and roundtail chub.

 Critical habitat found along the Upper Verde River deemed essential for the recovery of spikedace and loach minnow was designated by the USFWS on April 25, 2000.